Zhang-Liao/CoCo2025-Grackle-CSI/readme.md

 | ACP    | 258 | 168 | 426  | **3rd** |

-During the competition, Grackle-CSI only gets the first place in the non-confluence analysis (NO category) since it sometimes output warnings as shown in the screenshot below.
-However, the answer is only acceptable in CoCo's statistics when the first line of output is YES or NO.
+During the competition, Grackle-CSI ranked first only in the non-confluence analysis (NO category), since it occasionally produced warnings (as shown in the screenshot below).
+However, in CoCo’s statistics, an answer is considered valid only when the first line of output is either YES or NO.

 <div align = "center">
 <img src = "yes.png" width = "400" height = "330">